lil-brumski/BrumSkyOS/README.md

 Update: The Python and C# codes which were stored in the `old_brumskyos.zip` file has been removed.

 You also have to build this project from scratch to use it.
+This project uses C++23.

 Necessary stuff to run this project:
-* 1. C++ compiler (e.g Clang, GNU, etc).
+* 1. C++ 23 compiler (e.g Clang, GNU, etc).
 * 2. CMAKE.
 * 3. A working command line/terminal.
 * 4. Git